Atrovent Inhalation Solution (Ipratropium Bromide Monohydrate)

 What If You Miss a Dose?

-Important: Never take a double dose to make up for a missed dose.
-This may increase your chance of getting unwanted side effects.
-Do not use the solution if the bottle has been opened for more than 28 days.
+Important: Never take a double dose to make up for a missed one, as this could increase the risk of side effects.

 Side Effects